 \begin{remark} Any series $\zeta(t)= 1+ c_1 t + c_2 t^2 + \cdots\in \Z[[t]]$ can be in a unique way represented as $\zeta(t) = \prod_{m=1}^{\infty} (1-t^{m})^{s_m}$ with $s_m\in \Z$.
-We say that the series is cyclotomic if this product/ratio of binomials is finite.
-There is a natural generalization of this notion for series in sevearl variables.
-Ussually in previous computations (say e.g. \cite{Duke}) the Poincar\'e series appeared to be cyclotomic.
-This is not the case for the classical Poincar\'e series $P_C(t)$ in case II, i.e. when $s=\infty$. \end{remark}
+We say that the series is cyclotomic if this product/ratio of the binomials is finite.
+There is a natural generalization of this notion for series in several variables.
+Usually in previous computations (say, e.g., \cite{Duke}) the Poincar\'e series appeared to be cyclotomic.
+This is not so for the Poincar\'e series $P^{\K}_C(t)$ in case II, i.\,e., when $s=\infty$. \end{remark}

-\begin{remark} Let us assume that the curve valuation is of type I. Let $c$ be the conductor of the semigroup $S^{\K}_{C}$ (i.e the minimal element of $S^{\K}_{C}$ such that $c +\Z_{\ge 0}\subset S^\K_{C}$).
-It is known that $c$ can be expresed as
+\begin{remark} Let us assume that the curve valuation corresponds to Case I. Let $c$ be the conductor of the semigroup $S^{\K}_{C}$ (i.e., the minimal element of $S^{\K}_{C}$ such that $c +\Z_{\ge 0}\subset S^\K_{C}$).
+It is known that $c$ can be expressed as